mapbox/node-pre-gyp/README.md

 For an example of doing this see [node-add-example's .travis.yml](https://github.com/springmeyer/node-addon-example/blob/2ff60a8ded7f042864ad21db00c3a5a06cf47075/.travis.yml).

-Note: if you need 32 bit binaries, this can be done from a 64 bit travis machine.
+Note: if you need 32 bit binaries, this can be done from a 64 bit Travis machine.
 See [the node-sqlite3 scripts for an example of doing this](https://github.com/mapbox/node-sqlite3/blob/bae122aa6a2b8a45f6b717fab24e207740e32b5d/scripts/build_against_node.sh#L54-L74).

 Below is a guide to getting set up:

-#### 1) Install the travis gem
+#### 1) Install the Travis gem

     gem install travis